Ada, Countess of Holland: Succession struggle

 Ada was quickly captured by the supporters of William and taken prisoner in the citadel of Leiden.
 She was first imprisoned on the island of Texel and afterwards she was taken to John Lackland in the Kingdom of England.
 William had to accept Louis and Ada as count and countess at a treaty of Bruges in 1206.

 Louis managed to free Ada in 1206, and the couple returned to Loon in 1207.
 Their reign was short-lived, since Emperor Otto IV regarded William to have more right to the title Count of Holland in 1208.

-She did not accept the loss of her county, and Ada and Louis continued the fight.
+Ada did not accept the loss of her county, and she and Louis continued the fight.
 Ada remained childless.
 Louis died in 1218, leaving Ada to live out the rest of her life in obscurity.
 She was buried next to her husband in Herkenrode Abbey.

-The civil war in Holland became part of a major international war between on one side France and the Hohenstaufen dynasty and on the other side England and the Welfs.
-William could get Holland through good maneuvering between both sides.
-Louis and Ada had to give up their claims.
+The civil war in Holland became part of a major international war with France and the Hohenstaufen dynasty on one side and England and the Welfs on the other.
+William could get Holland through good manoeuvring between both sides.
+Ada and Louis had to give up their claims.
 Many period histories up to the Protestant Reformation do not include her in the list of rulers of Holland.